Eddie Fisher: Career

 In 1956, Fisher costarred with then-wife Debbie Reynolds in the musical comedy Bundle of Joy.
 He played a dramatic role in the 1960 drama Butterfield 8 with second wife Elizabeth Taylor.
 His best friend was showman and producer Mike Todd, who died in a plane crash in 1958.
 Fisher's affair, divorce from Reynolds, and subsequent marriage to Taylor, Todd's widow, caused a show business scandal.
 Due to the unfavorable publicity surrounding the affair and divorce, NBC canceled Fisher's television series in March 1959.

-Beginning in fall 1959, he established two scholarships at Brandeis University, one for classical and one for popular music, in the name of Eddie Cantor.
+Beginning in fall 1959, Fisher established two scholarships at Brandeis University, one for classical and one for popular music, in the name of Eddie Cantor.

+In 1960, RCA Victor dropped him and he briefly recorded on his own label, Ramrod Records.
+He later recorded for Dot Records.
+During this time, he had the first commercial recording of "Sunrise, Sunset" from Fiddler on the Roof.
+This technically counts as the biggest standard Fisher can claim credit for introducing, although it is rarely associated with him.
+He also recorded the albums Eddie Fisher Today and Young and Foolish (both 1965).
+The Dot contract was not successful in record sales terms, and he returned to RCA Victor and had a minor single hit in 1966 with the song "Games That Lovers Play" with Nelson Riddle, which became the title of his best-selling album.
+When Fisher was at the height of his popularity, in the mid-1950s, singles, rather than albums, were the primary medium for issuing recordings.
+His last album for RCA Victor was an Al Jolson tribute, You Ain't Heard Nothin' Yet, released in 1968.